 Regularly labelled as the prettiest village in England, this quintessential English village is straight out of a fairytale.
-It was even used as a movie location for the filming of Stardust and the original Dr Doolittle film - so it really is magical and one of the most beautiful villages to visit in the Cotswolds!
+It was even used as a movie location for the filming of Stardust and the original Dr Doolittle film - so it really is magical and one of the most beautiful villages in the Cotswolds!

-Be sure to stop at the Old Stables cafe, a cute mis-match of furniture in an old stable with great sandwiches and cake!
+When you’re planning things to see in Castle Combe, be sure to stop at the Old Stables cafe, a cute mis-match of furniture in an old stable with great sandwiches and cake!
 Or enjoy a pub lunch and a pint at the Castle Inn, if you sit outside then you have a view down the Main Street in the opposite direction towards the bridge.
 Wander around St. Andrew’s Church and from here you can access West Street to get into the Manor House Hotel grounds.
 This stunning 4-star hotel is also a golf club and a bar.
 You can take a few photos in the grounds or take a stroll down the track at the back and towards the brook.

 Remember this village is inhabited by locals and the hotel has paying guests, so please be respectful of people’s property and space.